 10.08 The Employer shall grant the Employee leave of absence with pay for the purpose of attending the Appeal Board Hearing.

-10.09 The Classification Appeal Board shalli within twenty (20) calendar days of its appointment convene and hear submissions from the parties concerning the Appeal.
+10.09 The Classification Appeal Board shall commence scheduling of the Appeal within thirty (30) days of its appointment to convene and hear submissions from the parties concerning the Appeal.

 10.10 The Classification Appeal Board shall establish its rules and procedures keeping in mind the principles of natural justice.